 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-SDSU landed the #343 spot in College Factual's 2020 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 1,727 colleges and universities across the nation to determine this ranking.
-This is an improvement over the previous year, when SDSU held the #365 spot on the Best Overall Colleges list.
+According to College Factual's 2022 analysis, SDSU is ranked #390 out of 2,576 schools in the nation that were analyzed for overall quality.
+This is an improvement over the previous year, when SDSU held the #391 spot on the Best Overall Colleges list.